Skip to main content

 Our Verdict

-The routine clinic visit in Lisbon that Genki reimbursed in full within 7 days?
-SafetyWing would have denied it entirely.
-The mental health sessions covered under our Explorer plan?
+Genki Traveler is the best full health insurance for digital nomads and long-term expats.
+The Lisbon clinic visit that Genki reimbursed (less the €50 deductible) within 7 days?
+SafetyWing would have denied it.
+The mental health sessions?
 Not available from any travel medical insurer we’ve tested.
-The preventive blood work covered annually?
+The outpatient coverage?
 Out of pocket everywhere else.

 Frequently Asked Questions